Generator Sizing Calculator - Running & Starting Watts

 Size a Portable or Standby Generator for Your Home, Shop, or Job Site

-Wire Sizing →Verify if your circuit can handle the load
+Wire Sizing →Quick check whether your existing circuit can safely handle a specific appliance

 -